labs14-stampd/backend/README.md

 - [Josh Knell](https://github.com/BigKnell) - The Big Boss.
 The Big Cheese.
 Thanks for teaching us the basics and for keeping it real.
 Banjo on.
 - [Dustin Myers](https://github.com/dustinmyers) - The Legend himself.
 Dustin is the reason we can even write a single line of code in React.
 Thanks for your leadership, Dustin.
 - [Luis Hernandez](https://github.com/luishrd) - Luis, thanks for teaching us about the Bros and Homies.
 Your leadership in Lambda School back-end week lets us build servers and move mountains.
+- [John Mitchell](https://github.com/jrmmba8314) - You opened up the statically-typed world of Java to us.
+Thank you for being a steady hand at the wheel when we needed it.
+- [Dan Levy](https://danlevy.net/) - Thanks for all of your advice, Dan.
+You consistently come through with gold when we need it.
+Your advice is invaluable, and you care about students.
 - [Coffee](https://en.wikipedia.org/wiki/Coffee) - We'd like to thank coffee for the productivity of this Labs project.
 Seriously.
 Thanks.